-Artist Mentor Huebner, was born 19 July, 1917 in Boyle Heights.
-He grew up not only to be a prolific painter but also gained exposure from his work as an iconic production illustrator on over 250 films, including 1951’s Quo Vadis, 1956’s Forbidden Planet, 1959’s Ben-Hur and North By Northwest, 1960’s The Time Machine, 1971’s Fiddler on the Roof, 1976’s King Kong, 1982’s Blade Runner and 1992’s Bram Stoker’s Dracula.
-He died in Burbank on 19 March, 2001.
+Artist Mentor Huebner was born on 19 July 1917 in Boyle Heights.
+He grew up not only to be a prolific painter but also gained exposure from his work as an iconic production illustrator on over 250 films, including 1951’s Quo Vadis, 1956’s Forbidden Planet, 1959’s Ben-Hur and North By Northwest, 1960’s The Time Machine, 1971’s Fiddler on the Roof, 1976’s King Kong, 1982’s Blade Runner, and 1992’s Bram Stoker’s Dracula.
+He died in Burbank on 19 March 2001.

 Chaka, ne Daniel Ramos, is a Boyle Heights-based tagger who has thus far cost taxpayers 1.5 million dollars.
-So tag-happy was the artist that he even tagged Nirvana‘s drum-kit when they were filming the video for “Smells Like Teen Spirit.”
+So tag-happy was the artist that he even tagged Nirvana‘s drum kit when they were filming the video for “Smells Like Teen Spirit.”

-In more music and film related news, the dance routine in Michael Jackson‘s Thriller video was filmed on the 3600 block of Union Pacific Avenue.
+In more music and film-related news, the dance routine in Michael Jackson‘s Thriller video was filmed on the 3600 block of Union Pacific Avenue.
 One of the biggest Eastside punk bands, The Stains, formed in Boyle Heights in 1976.
 Later, Misled, another punk band, formed.

 MORE FILM IN BOYLE HEIGHTS

 Not every film shot in Boyle Heights is at a hospital.
 Hollenbeck Park, at St Louis and Fourth, appeared in the 1929 Laurel & Hardy film Men O’ War as well as 1984’s Breakin’ 2 – Electric Boogaloo.
-Other films shot in Boyle Heights (but not at hospitals) include a low budget movie called Boyle Heights, a 1915 Mack Sennet film, The Little Teacher, City of Strivers, American Me, The Blot, The Lutheran, 1917’s Nuts in May, Reign Over Me and Snapshots.
+Other films shot in Boyle Heights (but not at hospitals) include a low budget movie called Boyle Heights, a 1915 Mack Sennet film, The Little Teacher, City of Strivers, American Me, The Blot, The Lutheran, 1917’s Nuts in May, Reign Over Me, and Snapshots.

 THEATERS OF BOYLE HEIGHTS

-I know of only one functioning theater in Bolye Heights, Casa 0101.
+I know of only one functioning theater in Boyle Heights, Casa 0101.
 It was founded by author Josefina Lopez (Real Women Have Curves) in 2000 in a bridal shop.
 In the pre-multiplex era, there were also numerous movie theaters in Boyle Heights: The 652 seat Aliso Theatre (1520 E. 1st.
 Street), the 900 seat Brooklyn Theatre (2524 Brooklyn Avenue), the 807 seat Joy Theatre (2014 E. 1st St.), the 1,224 seat National Theatre (2229 Brooklyn Avenue), the 887 seat Wabash Theatre (3014 Wabash Avenue), and the 817 seat Meralta Theatre (2035 E. First Street).
 Sadly, all but the last have been demolished.

 The New Lyceum‘s exact date of construction is unknown although a 1914 city directory lists R.F.
 Hale’s New Lyceum Theatre at the same address.
-The 1915 directory makes no mention of the theater (which may’ve been a nickelodeon rather than theater in the modern sense).
-A city directory from 1918 lists the The Meralta Theatre, (its name was derived from the names of its owners, Pearl Merrill and Laura Peralta).
+The 1915 directory makes no mention of the theater (which may’ve been a nickelodeon rather than a cinema in the modern sense).
+A city directory from 1918 lists The Meralta Theatre, (its name was derived from the names of its owners, Pearl Merrill and Laura Peralta).
 In 1930 it underwent major redesign or repair and took on an Art Deco look.
-In the 1970’s the theater was reborn as the Teatro Azteca and showed Spanish-language flms.
+In the 1970s, the theater was reborn as the Teatro Azteca and showed Spanish-language flms.
 The Azteca closed and sat vacant for years before reopening in 1993 as a church operated by Victory Outreach.

 EATS & DRINKS IN BOYLE HEIGHTS

-By 1955, the Japanese-American population of Boyle Heights had shrunk to less than 5%, the Jewish population had shrunk to 12%, and the Mexican-American population made up just under half of the neighborhood’s population.
+By 1955, the Japanese American population of Boyle Heights had shrunk to less than 5%, the Jewish population had shrunk to 12%, and the Mexican-American population made up just under half of the neighborhood’s population.
 In the decades that followed, the neighborhood grew increasingly homogeneous.
 Therefore it shouldn’t come as a surprise that most of the restaurants in the neighborhood are Mexican, although Mexican cuisine itself is highly diverse and several regions are represented in Boyle Heights.

 There are several events in Boyle Heights with a culinary bent including the (now defunct?)
 Breed Street Food Fair, LA Taco and Music Festival, and the Boyle Heights Block Party.
 The neighborhood also has a tradition of great foot trucks that stretches much further back than the current fad and the existence of shows like The Great Food Truck Race.
 As mentioned earlier, there are often a number of food carts and trucks clustered around Mariachi Plaza.